 3.3.6.6.1 The "Push" Model

+Figure 21: Push Mode

 When an agent has registered using the "Push" mode, the agent assumes that the ZIS will open a transport connection and send the next available message to the agent.
 An agent can reply to the sent message with an "Immediate" or optionally—in the case of SIF_Events—an "Intermediate" SIF_Ack, invoking Selective Message Blocking (SMB); it can also reply using a SIF_Ack with any applicable error condition.
 "Immediate" or error SIF_Acks remove the current message from the agent's queue, freeing any remaining or future messages to be delivered to the agent.
 A "Final" SIF_Ack sent to the ZIS will terminate SMB, removing the frozen event from the agent's queue, freeing any remaining or future messages to be delivered to the agent.

 3.3.6.6.2 The "Pull" Model

+Figure 22: Get Message in Pull Mode

 When an agent has registered using the "Pull" mode, the agent requests a message from the ZIS by sending a SIF_GetMessage message to the ZIS.

 An agent can only issue a SIF_GetMessage to request a message if the agent has previously sent a successful SIF_Register message specifying Pull mode.
 If the ZIS receives a SIF_GetMessage request and the agent hasn't registered using the Pull mode, the ZIS must return a SIF_Ack containing an error category of Registration and an error code indicating that the agent has registered using Push mode.